utlib/collections-uoft/docs/documentation/metadata.md

 # Collections U of T Metadata Instructions

- > **DRAFT: further edits and instructions forthcoming.**

-This page provides information about Collections U of T metadata and instructions and tips on using the Collections U of T Metadata Spreadsheet Template.
+This page provides information about Collections U of T metadata and instructions to create metadata for ingest into Collections U of T.

+Each Collections U of T repository is provided with a metadata spreadsheet template.
+The instructions below will assist collection owners in using the spreadsheet template to create metadata.

+Metadata can be created for collection, book, page, and image items.

 The [Collections U of T Metadata Spreadsheet Template](https://docs.google.com/spreadsheets/d/1PMtZt5CzkidIXbTBUaoi8Qg7kBU-m9RzeM-lBMORPks/edit?usp=sharing) is currently stored in Google Drive for easiest access (U of T OneDrive all-staff links have an expiry date).